Systems versus goals – having systems is superior to having goals when aspiring to succeed.

 Great tools to gain focus and acquaint your mind with future realities are visualizations and affirmations – both help put you into the right frame of mind for success.

 Zig Ziglar once said, ‘What you get by achieving your goals is not as important as what you become by achieving your goals.’
 Having adequate systems in place helps you become the person that can achieve goals that you might not even dare to put forward when you start.

 Systems shift your focus in life to enjoying right now and building success and resilience in the long run.
-So don’t limit yourself with specific goals.
+So don’t limit yourself to specific goals.
 Rather see where the magic of life can take you once you become better and better at being yourself.

 The serial entrepreneur Nathan Latka put it nicely in his book ‘How to Be a Capitalist Without Any Capital‘: ‘There are two kinds of people in the world: people who obsess over the golden eggs, and people who obsess over optimizing the golden goose’s health, so the golden eggs become bigger, better, and more plentiful over time.
 The goose is the system.
 The golden egg is a goal.’